 Calculate the diameter for wick measurement

 The first thing to consider is the diameter you need.
-Here are some examples on how to calculate the diameter:
+Here are some examples of how to calculate the diameter:

-- In a tapered candle with a 10-cm base, the median diameter will be 5 cm, and consequently you will use a candle wick up to 5 cm in diameter.
+- In a tapered candle with a base of 10 cm, the median diameter will be 5 cm, and consequently, you’ll use a wick for candles up to 5 cm in diameter.

-- If you have an 8 cm spherical candle, you will use a candle wick up to 4 cm in diameter.
+- If you have a spherical candle of 8 cm, you’ll use a wick for candles up to 4 cm in diameter.

-- For a cylindrical candle with a diameter of 6 cm you will need a wick for candles up to 6 cm in diameter.
+- For a cylindrical candle with a diameter of 6 cm, you’ll need a wick for candles up to 6 cm in diameter.

-- If, on the other hand, your candle is symmetrical, you will evaluate the diameter of the base.
+- If your candle is symmetrical, you’ll evaluate the diameter of the base.

 The flat wick does not have a verse, while the round wick does.
 On the flattened part you can see a “V” shape.
 That will be the upper part of the wick.